keelanbm/cv/README.md

 **Director, Product and Growth Strategy** @ [Luminary Media](https://luminarypodcasts.com/) _(November 2020 - Present)_
-* Sole Product Designer with responsiblity of updating and maitaining app and web experience
+* Sole Product Designer with responsibility of updating and maintaining app and web experience
 * Leveraged web and product analytics (Google Analytics and Amplitude) to derive customer insights and design updated check out experience for Web, IOS and Android.
 * Designed marketing and organic social assets
 * Lead in-house paid media program